-In phase 2 themes from patient interviews were used to develop three main design principles for the PACERR: (a) The PACERR meets the patients at their level of understanding.
-The tone of voice and assistive visuals are approachable and relatable to patients, (b) The PACERR informs without being overwhelming; each component is clear, concise and guiding.
-Patients are led to understand their results and are equipped with knowledge to identify and navigate the steps ahead. (c) The product enables a space for conversation.
+PACERR meets the patients at their level of understanding; the tone of voice and assistive visuals are approachable and relatable to patients; 2) PACERR informs without being overwhelming; each component is clear, concise, and guiding.
+Patients are led to understand their results and are equipped with knowledge to identify and navigate the steps ahead; and 3) The product enables a space for conversation.
 Clean and directed information facilitates a meaningful interaction between patient and caregiver.
-Both long and short PACERR prototypes were generated (Appendix 4).
-The main difference between the two versions was the inclusion of the PI-RADS score in the long version.
+Both long and short PACERR prototypes were generated (Appendix 4; available at cuaj.ca).
+The main difference between the two versions was the inclusion of the Prostate Imaging Reporting & Data System (PI-RADS) score in the long version.

-For phase 3, the pilot testing sessions were carried out over 5 weeks with 11 patients in 8 sessions.
-We reviewed both the long and short PACERR versions (A/B testing) in alternating sequence for sequential sessions focusing on situational questions for three main PACERR sections: Patient information and MRI information, Prostate MRI Results, and What's Next.
+For phase 3, the pilot testing sessions were carried out over five weeks with 11 patients in eight sessions.
+We reviewed both the long and short PACERR versions (A/B testing) in alternating sequence for sequential sessions focusing on situational questions for three main PACERR sections: patient information and MRI information, prostate MRI results, and what's next.
 Feedback on the glossary was also collected.
 User testing summary is contained in Table 2.
 The most frequent patient suggestion was to keep the language in laymen's terms and the product concise.
 Therefore, only the most paramount findings are presented in the PACERR.
 For example, after A/B product testing, the PI-RADS score was abandoned despite its importance in the traditional radiology report for healthcare providers.
 Instead, we adapted the underlying concepts of the PI-RADS scoring system and created a plain language method to communicate a likelihood of harboring underlying malignancy.
 In this sense, a lesion with a particular PI-RADS score became a "spot" with a high or low "chance" of containing cancer.

-Based on patient input we elected to have a picture of a man standing and focus into the pelvis in a sagittal view.
-Although this does not give as much detail as offering two simultaneous views (i.e. axial and sagittal), patients preferred a single view, and seemed to comprehend the sagittal view the best.
+Based on patient input, we elected to have a picture of a man standing and focus into the pelvis in a sagittal view.
+Although this does not give as much detail as offering two simultaneous views (i.e., axial and sagittal), patients preferred a single view, and seemed to comprehend the sagittal view the best.
 This orientation also facilitated the depiction of the adjacent organs and pelvic floor, which are relevant for explaining possible treatment-related complications, a concept deemed important by experts and patient.
-Final prototype PACERR and glossary are shown in Figures 2 and 3.
+Final prototype PACERR and glossary are shown in Fig. 2.